-Under Creek Restoration Alternative 2, impacts on historic riprap and trails would be direct, long-term, and major.
-Historic riprap would be permanently destroyed by habitat restoration activities and one side of the loop of the historic trail in Cathedral Grove (a contributor to the

-Muir Woods Historic District) would be destroyed; therefore, Creek Restoration Alternative 2's adverse impacts cannot be fully mitigated.
-However, because the trails and erosioncontrol rock revetments are among many cultural landscapes, buildings, and structures that are considered contributors to the historic district, when combined with the actions common to all alternatives and the actions taken under Creek Restoration Alternative 1, Creek Restoration Alternative 2's impacts to historic resources would be long-term, minor, and adverse.
-Although the impacts of Creek Restoration Alternative 2 are larger than those under Creek Restoration Alternative 1, 10 percent more of the visible riprap (which is most important as a cultural resource) will be removed.
+Under Creek Restoration Alternative 2, impacts on historic riprap and trails would be direct, longterm, and major.
+Historic riprap would be permanently destroyed by habitat restoration activities and one side of the loop of the historic trail in Cathedral Grove (a contributor to the Muir Woods Historic District) would be destroyed; therefore, Creek Restoration Alternative 2's adverse impacts cannot be fully mitigated.
+However, because the trails and erosion-control rock revetments are among many cultural landscapes, buildings, and structures that are considered contributors to the historic district, when combined with the actions common to all alternatives and the actions taken under Creek Restoration Alternative 1, Creek Restoration Alternative 2's impacts to historic resources would be long-term, minor, and adverse.
+The impacts of Creek Restoration Alternative 2 are slightly greater than those under Creek Restoration Alternative 1, as 10 percent more of the visible riprap will be removed.
+Visible riprap is more important as a cultural resource compared to non-visible riprap.
 Therefore, the difference between impacts for the two alternatives is moderate.
-Under this alternative, the Section 106 determination of effect on Muir Woods Historic District as a whole would be no adverse effect, as this action would not render MWNM ineligible for listing in the NRHP.
+This alternative will have an adverse effect under Section 106.
+However, since this action would not render MWNM ineligible for listing in the NRHP it is not considered a significant adverse environmental impact under NEPA.

-Under Creek Restoration Alternative 3, the same amount of historic riprap would be removed as in Creek Restoration Alternative 2, resulting in major short- and long-term adverse effect on the riprap as a contributing feature to the Muir Woods Historic District.
+Under Creek Restoration Alternative 3, the same amount of historic riprap and the same portion of the Cathedral Grove trail would be removed as in Creek Restoration Alternative 2, resulting in major short- and long-term adverse effect on the riprap as a contributing feature to the Muir Woods Historic District.
 This alternative also includes creek bank terracing, which may have adverse impacts on archeological resources that may potentially be discovered in archeologically sensitive creek banks.
-Such potential impacts will be mitigated by archeological monitoring, as described in BMP CR-1.
+Such potential impacts will be mitigated by archeological monitoring, as described in BMP CR-1 (see Appendix D).

-Under Creek Restoration Alternative 3, impacts on historic riprap and trails would be direct, long-term, and major.
-Historic riprap would be permanently destroyed by habitat restoration activities, a leg of the historic trail in Cathedral Grove (a contributor to the Muir Woods Historic District) would be destroyed; therefore, Creek Restoration Alternative 3's adverse impacts cannot be fully mitigated.
-However, because the trails and erosion-control rock revetments are among many cultural landscapes, buildings, and structures that are considered contributors to the historic district, when combined with the actions common to all alternatives and the actions taken under Creek Restoration Alternatives 1 and 2, Creek Restoration Alternative 3's impacts to historic resources would be long-term, minor, and both beneficial and adverse.
+Under Creek Restoration Alternative 3, impacts on historic riprap and trails would be direct, longterm, and major.
+Historic riprap would be permanently destroyed by habitat restoration activities.
+A leg of the historic trail in Cathedral Grove (a contributor to the Muir Woods Historic District) would be destroyed; therefore, Creek Restoration Alternative 3's adverse impacts cannot be fully mitigated.
+However, because the trails and erosion-control rock revetments are among many cultural landscapes, buildings, and structures that are considered contributors to the historic district, when combined with the actions common to all alternatives and the actions taken under Creek Restoration Alternatives 1 and 2, Creek Restoration Alternative 3's impacts to historic resources would be long-term, minor, and adverse.
 Because additional floodplain terracing does not result in adverse effects to historic resources, there is no difference between impacts for Creek Restoration Alternative 2 and Creek Restoration Alternative 3.
-Under this alternative, the Section 106 determination of effect on Muir Woods Historic District as a whole would be no adverse effect, as this action would not render MWNM ineligible for listing in the NRHP.
+This alternative will have an adverse effect under Section 106.
+However, since this action would not render MWNM ineligible for listing in the NRHP it is not considered a significant adverse environmental impact under NEPA.